 Please refer “Things to Pack” section on our website for more details.

 How many times I can get wet in water?

 Day 2 – Krang Suri Blue coloured Waterfalls.
 Change room available.

 Day 3 – Dawki Transparent River Water Activities.
 You can change in Tents.

-Day 4 – Rainbow Waterfalls.
+Day 4 – Blue Lagoon enroute trek to Rainbow falls.
 You can change after trekking back to homestay.

 Can I get a trolley?